2cData/modern_data_lab/hadoop/Lab One.md

 # Lab One - Minimum Viable Hadoop
-The goal is to set up a single node Hadoop cluster on your local machines manually.
+The goal is to set up a single node Hadoop cluster on your local machine and run a MapReduce application manually.

 ## Launch base Docker image
 ```